Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 **Analogy**: The translator and stylist preparing the message in a universally understood and presentable format.
 **Example**: JPEG/PNG image formats, SSL/TLS encryption.

-> Makes sure data looks and is secure for the receiving application.
+> Makes sure data looks and is secure for the receiving application. *The web server formats the webpage data (HTML, CSS, JavaScript) so your browser can display it correctly.
+Secure websites use SSL/TLS at this layer to encrypt the communication after you click a link.*

 ### 7. Application Layer